It is one of the cruel realities of this world that I do not have access to the finest abacuses of ancient Persia.

 The leftmost quatrefoil represents the four original Fisherians; the founders of the movement.
-In later years one of the original four was ejected from the cabal for innumerable and grievous misdeeds; the others no longer speak his name (outside of the small-claims court).
+In later years one of the original four was ejected from the cabal for grievous misdeeds; the others no longer speak his name, outside of the small-claims court.
 The names of the four:

 - Johnny Fisher

 - M. Dangermond